12th October, 1492

 Martin Luther and Cardinal Cajetan meet in Augsburg over the following three days to discuss Luther’s 95 Theses.
 Cajetan tells Luther he must recant unconditionally.

-Conversion of Benjamin Abbott, who will become an American revival leader.
+On this day in Christian History, Benjamin Abbott was converted.
+He will later become an American revival leader.
 His conversion to Christianity came after fearful mental struggles, influenced by the preaching of Abraham Whitworth.

 Death of Elizabeth Fry.
 A Quaker, she was known as a pioneer in prison reform.